 Existing law authorizes the Department of Transportation, subject to approval of the Secretary of Transportation, to enter into an interagency transfer agreement under which a joint powers board assumes responsibility for administering the state-funded intercity rail service in a particular corridor.
 Existing law provides for the allocation of state funds by the secretary to a joint powers board under an interagency transfer agreement based on an annual business plan for the intercity rail corridor and subsequent appropriation of state funds.
 Existing law requires the joint powers board to submit the annual business plan to the secretary for review and recommendation by April 1 of each year.

-This bill would require an interagency transfer agreement to require a joint powers board to ensure that supplemental service is provided for major, publicly attended events, as specified.
-The bill would require the business plan to include a special events service plan that includes detailed operating schedules, fare information, and rolling stock requirements designed to satisfy the requirement to provide that supplemental service.
+This bill would require an interagency transfer agreement to require a joint powers board to ensure that service planning is provided for special events, as defined.
+The bill would require, commencing with the 2027–28 fiscal year, the business plan to include a special events service plan that establishes, among other things, an intercity rail operating schedule for special events and fare system integration between the intercity rail operator and regional rail operators.
 To the extent that the bill would add to the duties of a joint powers board, the bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.